Manage Roles

 Role-based permissions for users

-- SysManager - Members of the system manager can perform CRUD activities only for Edge Node and Edge Application objects for the projects in scope as permitted.
-A system manager can only monitor User permissions.
+• SysManager - Members of the system manager role can perform CRUD activities, but only for edge nodes and edge app objects for a specific project.
+A user with system manager role can only monitor user permissions.

 When the system admin creates new users, one of the predefined role templates has to be selected.